noahnkr/portfolio-site/public/posts/linear-regression.md

 ## 3. Identically & Normally Distributed

 The last assumption we are making is that the residuals follow the same, normal distribution.
-This mean's that there should be a constant _variance_ across all data points.
+This means that there should be a constant _variance_ across all data points.
 If the residuals start to fan out or shrink together, it's called [heteroscedasticity](https://en.wikipedia.org/wiki/Homoscedasticity_and_heteroscedasticity), and will negatively affect the accuracy of the model.

 <div className="inline-display">